 He later on joined Multi Media University, then, Kenya College of Communications Technology (KCCT) where he pursued telecommunication engineering- still being the only boy to have set foot to a secondary school and a university in his village.

-Soon he was done with college.
+In about three years, he was done with college.
 He volunteered to work for an organization empowering women called ‘Wings for Earth’ in Noomayianat village, Loitoktok.

 Parsanka had now come of age and apparently too late not to have married-according to his culture.
 He still stood firm to his decision not to marry a cut girl.
 He believed that cutting a girl, besides the physical and psycological effects of the cut, was also violating her pleasure for sex at the expense of a man’s foolish reasons that it will keep her sexual urge low so that she remains faithful.
 He saw it as very selfish and marrying one would support the practice.